 Courageous: A Novel (Audiobook CD)

 Supply is limited.
-Please note: these audiobook CDs are no longer being produced.
+Please note: This audiobook CD is no longer being produced.

 Four men, one calling: to serve and protect.
 As law enforcement officers, Adam Mitchell, Nathan Hayes, and their partners willingly stand up to the worst the world can offer.
 Yet at the end of the day, they face a challenge that none of them are truly prepared to tackle: fatherhood.